This page contains the complete documentation for pbqff as a single HTML

 Go's template library,

-where patterns like {{.geom}}
+where patterns like {{.geom}} are replaced by the

 appropriate information (somewhat obviously the geometry in this example).